GrosvenorTechnology/OemAccessApi/documentation/Entities/HardwareBlade.md

 **Beta >= 3.0.0**
 **Supported >= 3.2.0**

 The configuration of the blades can be changed from the defaults by adding a section in the Application Configuration file.
 The addresses of the blades are defined as '1-0-1', '2-0-1', '3-0-1' and '4-0-1'.
 The properties of a blade will be determined by the blade type.
-Currently there are 'Door' and 'I/O' blade types.
+Currently there are 'Door', 'OSDP' and 'I/O' blade types.

 The blade has the following operational modes: